-Orthognathic surgery is a procedure to correct dental and jaw abnormalities.
-Jaw abnormalities are often a result of genetics, or developmental or facial trauma.
+Orthognathic surgery, also known as jaw surgery, is a procedure to correct dental and jaw abnormalities.
+Jaw abnormalities, like uneven jaw bone and elongated jaw or chin are often a result of genetics, or developmental or facial trauma.
 Apart from affecting physical facial appearance, it can lead to functional problems with speech, chewing and bite.

 The upper and lower jaws are bony bases that align your teeth.
 Braces can only correct dental abnormalities such as crooked teeth or poor bite.
 Orthognathic surgery is necessary when the bite is mal-aligned due to different jaw sizes or asymmetry between upper and lower jaw.
 The surgery helps correct the disproportions of the size, shape and position of your jaw.